 As you walk up to the Land Pavilion’s entrance, you will notice the beautiful tile mosaics on each side of the walkway.
 Both murals are identical except for one tile.
 The murals were designed by Walt Peregoy and installed by Hanns-Joachim Scharff and Monika Scharff.
 (They are also responsible for the tile Cinderella murals that line the halls of Cinderella Castle.)

 Things to Do in The Land Pavilion

-Once you enter The Land Pavilion, you will find two attractions, a counter service dining location, a table service restaurant that offers character dining, a new film, and a private tour.
+Epcot’s Land Pavilion is home to multiple attractions, a counter service dining location, a table service restaurant with character dining, a film, and a private tour.
 Here is the full list of things you’ll find in the pavilion: